Ethra8/history_beyond_myth/README.md

 ## SITE STRUCTURE
 The site contains 4 pages navigable pages, and a 404 error page, each of them including the following:

-- **Navigation bar, fixed on the top** to allow the user for an easy navigation through the pages, even when scrolling down on pages.
+- **Navigation bar, fixed on the top** to allow the user for an easy navigation through the pages, even when scrolling down.
 - **Footer**, which contains icons that link to the site's main social media profiles, opening on a different tab when clicked, for an improved user expeince.
 The *envelope* icon enables the user to send an email to the site administrator directly by clicking on it.

 ### [HOME PAGE](https://englishgrows.com/history_beyond_myth/index.html) - STRUCTURE